Agriculture

 Right Amount of Fertilizer Dose: The excessive use of fertilizer is not good for the crop.
 Always determine the right amount of fertilizer according to the crop needs.

-DAP Placement: Improper spreading of DAP fertilizer can cause seedling injury.
+DAP Placement: Improper spread of DAP fertilizer can cause seedling injury.
 DAP should be placed below the seed, slightly to one side.

-Soil Amendments: The macronutrients, Nitrogen and Phosphorus, give best result in neutral soils.
+Soil Amendments: The macronutrients, nitrogen and phosphorus, give the best result in neutral soils.
 So, if the soil is alkaline or has an excessive presence of calcium, then adding gypsum and leaching can help bring the soil pH value to neutral.

 What is DAP Production Scenario in India?